devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 {{% /notice %}}

 - If you don't already have the oc client installed, you can download the matching version for your operating system [here](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/stable/)
-- Log into your OpenShift Webconsole with you cluster admin credentials
+- Login to the OpenShift Webconsole with you cluster admin credentials
 - On the top right click on your username and then **Copy login command** to copy your login token
 - On you local machine open a terminal log in with the `oc` command you copied
 - Now using `oc` add the Gitea Operator to your OpenShift OperatorHub catalog